almahdi-chihaoui/watchkube/README.md

 Change the API adress in the frontend app in src/index.js  to the adress of your kubernetes cluster (minikube ip) if you are using minikube.

+## Compatibility and prerequisites
+- A stable Node environment should be installed.
+- WatchKube is currently compatible with UNIX based systems, Windows support will be added soon.
+- A Kubernetes cluster (exp: minikube) and a configured kubectl CLI are required.

 ## API

 To get all the commands: